EBZebra/docs/edge/source/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Path to a local wave file to be played when the scanner successfully decodes a barcode.
-This setting overrides the scanner beeper.
-In Android, this settings will not override beeper and hence not supported.
+The wave file must reside on the device.
+This will override the existing scanner beeper settings.
 ####Access